Although Kuwait is deemed by many as a tax heaven for local and foreign companies, that is not seemingly the case.

 Amounts retained are held in trust for the benefit of the State Public Treasury until the foreign company settles the due tax.
 The retained amount is released upon issuing a tax clearance certificate from the Tax Department authorizing its release.

-Are there Any Penalties Charged in Case of Delays?
+Are there any Penalties charged in Case of Delays?

 Yes, there is a 1% penalty charged for every 30 days in case of delay in filing the tax declaration or settling the due income tax payment after the respective deadline.